cocotb/cocotb/documentation/source/testbench_tools.rst

 Logging
 =======

+Cocotb uses the builtin :mod:`logging` library, with some configuration described in :ref:`logging-reference-section` to provide some sensible defaults.
-Cocotb extends the Python logging library.
-Each DUT, monitor, driver, and scoreboard (as well as any other function using the coroutine decorator) implements its own :class:`logging` object, and each can be set to its own logging level.
+Each DUT, monitor, driver, and scoreboard (as well as any other function using the coroutine decorator) holds a :class:`logging.Logger`, and each can be set to its own logging level.
 Within a DUT, each hierarchical object can also have individual logging levels set.

 When logging HDL objects, beware that ``_log`` is the preferred way to use logging.
 This helps minimize the change of name collisions with an HDL log